To the Sun, Moon & Stars

 Download the exhibition catalogue here.

-ABOUT THE WORKSHOPS:
+THE WORKSHOPS:

 Textile artist Lois Blackburn believes a little bit of crafting goes a long way towards opening up conscious and creative conversations on things we find hard to talk about.